…and what we’re looking forward to in 2020.

 1. Clean Cars gained momentum.
 Working behind the scenes with the Governor Walz team, Fresh Energy had the leading role outside the administration in shaping and driving the governor’s Clean Cars decision.
 With the Clean Cars announcement, the governor is moving Minnesota to require the sale of more low-emission vehicles (LEV) and zero-emission vehicles (ZEV), such as electric cars.
 Fresh Energy continues to be involved in the Minnesota Pollution Control Agency’s rulemaking process.

 2. 100 percent carbon-free energy was announced.
 Governor Tim Walz officially announced his Administration’s support for a 100 percent carbon free electricity standard.
-We are proud that Fresh Energy’s Executive Director, Michael Noble, was personally invited by the Governor to speak at the press conference and Fresh Energy staff provided crucial leadership in our work at the capital and in coalitions
+We are proud that Fresh Energy’s Executive Director, Michael Noble, was personally invited by the Governor to speak at the press conference and Fresh Energy staff provided crucial leadership in our work at the Capitol and in coalitions.

 3. Coal plant self-scheduling was scrutinized.
 Fresh Energy conducted regulatory work that will generate significant carbon reductions by calling upon coal plants run less.
 Fresh Energy scrutinized the operational practice of “self-commitment” or “self-scheduling” of the state’s three investor-owned utilities and our analysis revealed that all eight of the coal units examined lost money for multiple months of the year due to these market practices.
 Based on our analysis and filings, the Public Utilities Commission (PUC) adopted our recommendation, ordering the investor-owned utilities to provide detailed information about these practices and to evaluate options for shifting to seasonal operation of their coal units.